Financial Analysis

 FRED_API_KEY=YOUR_API_KEY uvx finance-tools-mcp

-You can also run the server using Server-Sent Events (SSE) transport:
+You can also run the server using Server-Sent Events (SSE) transport, which might be preferred by some MCP clients:

 uvx finance-tools-mcp --transport sse

-Or with the FRED API key and SSE transport:
+Or with both the FRED API key and SSE transport:

 FRED_API_KEY=YOUR_API_KEY uvx finance-tools-mcp --transport sse